orly-o/orly-o.github.io/_posts/2025-04-28-first-post.md

 + Code snippets
 + Swim headlines of my own (fueled by data!)

+This is not my first rodeo - in 2022 I was honored to be a speaker at a [Pittsburgh Nerd Nite](https://pittsburgh.nerdnite.com/) event, where I spoke about records broken before and after the tech suit ban.
+You can enjoy [here](https://www.youtube.com/watch?v=2kE2m0BL1xA).

 What’s the first topic!!

 It was March Madness recently, and of course I am referring to NCAA swimming championships and not basketball.